Published • loading... • Updated

 CBO: Federal deficits and debt to worsen over next decade

-The Congressional Budget Office forecasts a $1.4 trillion deficit increase over 10 years, with debt rising to 120% of GDP due to spending on Social Security, Medicare, and debt service.
+The Congressional Budget Office forecasts deficits $1.4 trillion higher over 2026–2035 due to increased spending on Social Security, Medicare, and debt service, plus recent policy changes.

 - The Congressional Budget Office projects increasing federal deficits and debt over the next decade, largely driven by rising spending on Social Security, Medicare, and debt service payments.